lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    Due to the use of vashishta force field, all silicon atoms have the same charge (1.1e), and all oxygen atoms as well (-0.55e).
+    Due to the use of vashishta force field for creating the initial configuration, all silicon atoms have the same charge q = 1.1e, and all oxygen atoms the charge q = -0.55e.
 This is common to most classical force field.
-    Let us keep that in mind before we start using reaxff.
+Let us keep that in mind before we start using *reaxff*.

-    The first step is to relax the structure, which we are gonna do using molecular dynamcis.
-To make sure that system equilibrates nicely, let us track the changes in our system over time.
+    The first step is to relax the structure, which we are gonna do using molecular dynamics.
+To make sure that the system equilibrates nicely, let us track the changes in our system over time.

     Create an input file called input.lammps in RelaxSilica/, and copy in it: